 Food vendors will be selling food all day.
 A wide variety of food from our generous sponsors will be on sale.
 Check out the FEST Food Menu and Prices!
 You can also bring a picnic lunch to eat in our dining areas.
 Small coolers are allowed (no glass bottles).
 Alcoholic beverages are prohibited on FEST grounds.
 Remember – buying food at The FEST is an easy and affordable way to keep the FEST free!

 Bottled drinking water for sale and you can also bring your own bottled water to the park (no glass bottles).
 Hand wash stations are also located throughout the festival grounds.

 4. How should I dress?

 The FEST is an outdoor event.
 Dress for the weather.
 Remember, if you arrive in the afternoon, it frequently becomes cooler in the evening, a sweatshirt or light jacket is recommended.
 Comfortable shoes are recommended – you may cover a lot of ground in one day!
 Keep in mind The FEST is a family friendly event.
 Appropriate attire is appreciated by all. 🙂

 5. How can we help?

 You can help through your prayers, financial support, and by volunteering.
-We are in great need of financial assistance this year.
 If you are able, please consider making a donation or purchasing a raffle ticket.
-In addition, please consider volunteering yourself or your group to assist in set-up and/or clean-up to make The FEST the Catholic highlight of your summer.
+In addition, please consider volunteering yourself or your group to assist in set-up and/or clean-up!

 6. Can we park a bus?